temporalio/temporal-development-patterns-whitepapers/statemachine-vs-temporal/temporal/readme.md

 # Implementing a Temporal Workflow for a Publishing Use Case using the Java SDK

-The purpose of the project is to demonstrate how to implement a workflow under Temporal for a document publishing use case.
+The purpose of the project is to demonstrate how to implement a fictitious document publishing workflow use case Temporal.
 The project uses the [Temporal Java SDK](https://docs.temporal.io/docs/java/introduction).

 The workflow has three activities:

-- CopyEdit
+- Copy Edit
 - Graphic Edit
 - Publish